wangxinyang/rust-p/README.md

 > **rdiff**

-Send HTTP request by parsing command line parameters and compare the response, and display the comparison result.
+Send HTTP request by parsing command line parameters or YAML files and compare the response result and display the comparison result.

-Request Parameters can be configured by the yaml file.